Iowa State University's Spring Innovation Charrette

 Targets of Innovations:

-Teams can work to advance aging in the community via any of these categories
+Teams can work to advance aging in place via any of these categories

 - Whole-person wellness